Organisation and Employees

 statements, and is the ultimate decision-making body in all important issues.
 See Report of the Board of Trustees for a list of its members.

 The Supervisory Committee reviews the income statement and balance sheet, elects the auditor and ensures that the Board’s management complies with statutory provisions and the bylaws.
 The Supervisory Committee consists of three members, all from outside BI.

 The President and the Chief Financial Officer attend on behalf of BI.

-The Committee meets twice a year, once during the spring semester and once during the autumn semester (normally in May and November).
+The committee meets twice a year, once during the spring semester and once during the autumn semester, usually in May and November.

 The Senate is BI’s top academic body, and its authority is derived from the powers conferred upon it by the Board.
 The Senate determines the content of BI’s education programmes, admission rules, exemptions, examinations, admission requirements, examination assessments and the expertise profile for the faculty.
 The Senate proposes faculty appointments to the President, who has the final appointment authority.